 MUTH 195, 395, 595, 695 Academic Internship

 An experience-based project in music developed in consultation with a designated supervisor and a conservatory faculty member, comprising a work component and an academic component.
 The academic component of the internship, carried out under the supervision of the faculty member, may include readings related to the substance of the internship, discussions with the faculty member, and a written report or other culminating project appropriate to the discipline.
-A proposal must be submitted to the Conservatory Committee on Administration by the end of the fifth week of the term before the start of the internship.
+A proposal must be submitted to the Conservatory Committee on Administration before the start of the internship.
 Variable credit.

 MUTH 199, 399, 599, 699 Independent Study

-Students considering an honors project should register for independent study for one or more terms (see "Honors at Graduation," Page 275).
-Variable credit.
+Students considering an honors project should register for independent study for one or more terms (see "Honors at Graduation," page 276).

 Recent tutorial topics in music

-Vocal Pedagogy Advanced String Pedagogy Jazz Theory Beethoven Symphonies Advanced Horn Literature Pulcinella Nadia Boulanger Music of Ghana and Brazil Women in Music Italian Renaissance Madrigals Study of Ojibwe Music
+Vocal Pedagogy

+Beethoven Symphonies

+Advanced Horn Literature

+Pulcinella

+Nadia Boulanger

+Music of Ghana and Brazil

+Women in Music

+Italian Renaissance Madrigals

+Study of Objibwe Music

+Orchestral Trumpet Repertoire

 STUDENT-INITIATED COURSES AND PROGRAMS